|

 Explanation

-The difficulty of positioning increases in proportion to the number of positioning locations required.
-With components, which are dimensionally stable, the final position is normally defined by two positioning locations.
-However, with components, which are dimensionally unstable (such as textiles), two or more positioning locations may occur.
+As a general rule, the difficulty of positioning increases in proportion to the number of positioning locations required.
+With dimensionally stable components, the final position is normally defined by two positioning locations.
+However, with dimensionally unstable components (such as textiles), two or more positioning locations may occur.

 Example: